Benefits of Automated Penetration Testing

 Defining automated penetration testing

 When a penetration test is conducted, a tester performs deliberate attacks on an organization’s systems, applications, and networks to find the existing vulnerabilities and exploit them.
-The goal behind a penetration test, as we have discussed previously, is to assume a hacker-like mindset so that real-life attacks are simulated using the tools which are most likely to be used by the attackers.
+The goal behind a penetration test, as we have discussed “Penetration Testing as a Service“, is to assume a hacker-like mindset so that real-life attacks are simulated using the tools which are most likely to be used by the attackers.
 Conducting these tests is a time-consuming activity, and they need to be performed by properly trained individuals to get the best results.

 In order to cut down on the time element, many organizations aim for automating certain parts of the process.
 Though the penetration tests are still monitored by a skilled security analyst or a team of analysts, many steps of a penetration test can be easily automated.
 For example, manually running scans on each system will take a significant amount of time, while these steps can be easily automated by using a vulnerability scanner to scan multiple systems at once.
 On similar lines, automated exploit tools can be utilized to perform an attack.